Do I need a financial adviser?

 What about your savings?
 What return are you getting?
 Could you do better?
 Are you paying unnecessary tax on your savings?
 Are you expecting an inheritance?
 Have your parents done any estate planning?
 What about you?
 What taxes would have to be paid if you died?
 Have you made a Will?

 Personally, I think financial advice is worth every penny and can change your life for the better.
 But then again, I would say that wouldn’t I?
-I am the wrong person to ask!
+As I said at the start of this article, maybe I am the wrong person to ask!